-Frankly this whole area does serve to be a set back of sorts from the main residential blocks itself.
+Frankly, this whole area does serve to be a setback of sorts from the main residential blocks.

 It is also from here that you can get to the side gate to the bus stop.
 As with most giant developments, do remember to factor in walking time within the development itself – especially if you are looking at units at the furthest end of Normanton Park to take advantage of the greenery views.

-These are essentially for those looking for a landed feel, with a built up of 2,110 sq ft over 4 floors (if you count the private basement carpark lots).
+These are for those looking for a landed feel, with a built-up of 2,110 sq ft over 4 floors (if you count the private basement car park lots).
 They are all 4 bedrooms, with no private lift unfortunately but they do offer direct pool access for each unit.

-In front of the 50m lap pool is the location of the gym, and it is also where I’d like to point out the first major disappoint of the development so far.
+In front of the 50m lap pool is the gym, and it is also where I’d like to point out the first major disappointment of the Normanton Park so far.

-Put bluntly, there’s absolutely no way that this gym is going to be adequate to meet the needs of the proposed number of residents.
+Put bluntly, there’s absolutely no way that this gym will be adequate to meet the needs of the proposed number of residents.
 Considering the size of the land, I really can’t think of a good reason why the gym was not made bigger than it is, or perhaps even have more than just the one gym at different locations.

-Sure, there is a Fitness Pavilion next to it and an Outdoor IPPT Station (an ode to its SAF roots?), but that surely still would not be enough for the fitness enthusiast scattered across the Normanton Park condominium.
+Sure, there is a Fitness Pavilion next to it and an Outdoor IPPT Station, but that surely still would not be enough for the fitness enthusiast scattered across the Normanton Park condominium.

-The only contingency I can think now would be to include bookable slots to manage the flow during peak hours and perhaps open it for 24 hours just like the one at Treasure at Tampines.
+The only contingency I can think of now would be to include bookable slots to manage the flow during peak hours and perhaps open it for 24 hours, just like the one at Treasure at Tampines.

 Beyond the gym (close to the main entrance) are the two tennis courts and basketball court.
-The optimist might say that it’s great that there’s more than one tennis court, but the realist would point out that D’Leedon has 3 tennis courts with less units and yet bookings are hard to come by on weekends.
+The optimist might say that it’s great that there’s more than one tennis court, but the realist would point out that D’Leedon has 3 tennis courts with fewer units, and yet bookings are hard to come by on weekends.